emilbjornson/optimal-beamforming/README.md

 This is a code package is related to the follow “lecture note” article:

-Emil Björnson, Mats Bengtsson, and Björn Ottersten, “[Optimal Multiuser Transmit Beamforming: A Difficult Problem with a Simple Solution Structure](http://arxiv.org/pdf/1404.0408),” to appear in IEEE Signal Processing Magazine.
+Emil Björnson, Mats Bengtsson, and Björn Ottersten, “[Optimal Multiuser Transmit Beamforming: A Difficult Problem with a Simple Solution Structure](http://arxiv.org/pdf/1404.0408),” IEEE Signal Processing Magazine, vol. 31, no. 4, pp. 142-148, July 2014.

 The package contains a simulation environment, based on Matlab, that reproduces all the numerical results and figures in the article. *We encourage you to also perform reproducible research!*